-Once an investment adviser achieves effective registration, they are legally permitted to operate in a state.
-The adviser must fulfill a number of post-registration obligations to maintain their registration, including:
+Once an investment adviser achieves effective registration, they’re legally permitted to operate in a state.
+To keep that registration in good standing, the adviser must meet several post-registration obligations, including:

 “Every registered broker-dealer and investment adviser shall make and keep such accounts, correspondence, memoranda, papers, books, and other records as the [Administrator] prescribes by rule or order”

-Given the requirements are essentially the same, use the broker-dealer post-registration obligations chapter if you need a refresh.
+Because the general recordkeeping concept is essentially the same, you can use the broker-dealer post-registration obligations chapter for a refresher.

-We previously discussed Form ADV Part 2, also known as combination of the brochure (Part 2A) and brochure supplement (Part 2B).
-As a reminder, this document provides much of the important information an adviser should disclose to its clients, including:
+We previously discussed Form ADV Part 2, which consists of the brochure (Part 2A) and the brochure supplement (Part 2B).
+This document contains key disclosures an adviser provides to clients, including:

 Form ADV Part 2A (brochure)*